Best Checking Accounts – Our 9 Recommendations for 2021

 Varo has combined traditional banking tools with modern technology to help its customers become financially healthy.
 Its big selling points include:

-- No fees: With Varo, as long as you use one of more than 55,000 Allpoint® ATMs across the world, you’ll never pay fees.
+- No hidden fees: With Varo, as long as you use one of more than 55,000 Allpoint® ATMs across the world, you’ll never pay fees.
 Additionally, you’ll pay no monthly service fees, no minimum balance fees, no foreign transaction fees and no cash replacement fees.
 You’ll just pay out-of-network ATM fees and cash deposit fees if you deposit cash in-store through Green Dot®.

 - Early access to your paycheck: Get paid up to two days before your check is typically posted when you set up direct deposit with Varo.